 Running into trouble?
 Our developer community is here to help!
 Ask anything related to our applications.

-Well, the stolen information can be easily used by fraudsters to bypass inadequate remote patient identification systems most hospitals might have – just like inpatient visits.
-Moreover, many patients even give their credentials to their family members or friends willingly – unwittingly aiding them in committing medical identity theft.
+Well, the stolen information can be easily used by the fraudster to bypass the obsolete patient identification systems most hospitals have – just like inpatient visits.
+Moreover, many patients sometimes even give their credentials to their family members or friends willingly – aiding them in medical identity theft.

 Such cases lead to added costs like medical record clean-ups, lack of patient data integrity, and patient safety issues, among other problems.
 Hospitals are facing huge losses already due to the pandemic, and they need to recover their losses if they want to survive in the future.
 One of the best ways to do all of that is by ensuring positive patient identification.